tinymovr/Tinymovr/docs/protocol/reference.rst

-Any scheduler errors, as a bitmask
+Any scheduler warnings, as a bitmask

 Flags: